Histogram

 How Histogram Connects to Other Ideas

-To understand histogram, you should first be comfortable with bar graph.
-Once you have a solid grasp of histogram, you can move on to distribution shape.
+To understand histogram, you should first be comfortable with bar graph and stat range.
+Once you have a solid grasp of histogram, you can move on to distribution shape and stat normal distribution.